Other Ways To Help

 Thank you, we’re delighted that you’d like to help raise funds for vulnerable people living in the world’s poorest places.
 There are hundreds of ways to raise funds, the important thing is to choose a method that feels right for you.

-Whether you run a marathon, host a bake sale, organise a school mufti day or ask for donations on your birthday – there are lots of creative ways you can help support people living with the double disadvantage of poverty and disability.
+Whether you run a marathon, host a bake sale, organise a school mufti day or ask for donations on your birthday – there are lots of creative ways you can help end the cycle of poverty and disability.

 You can create your fundraising page now through cbm’s Givealittle page or get in touch if you’d like to discuss what you’ve got planned.
 We’d love to hear from you, and offer helpful advice to support your fundraising event.